-Real Madrid have hit back at Michel Platini over comments he made regarding the awarding of the Ballon d'Or.
+Real hit back at Platini over Ballon d'Or comments

 The UEFA president is quoted as saying he would like to see a member of Germany's World Cup-winning squad receive the prize, ruling out the likes of four-time winner Lionel Messi and current holder Cristiano Ronaldo.